nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - a location `participant` of the appointment, representing the physical location where the appointment is to take place (see [Design decisions](foundations_design.html#location-in-the-appointment-resource) page).
 - an `actor` reference in any supplied `participant`.
 - the `start` and `end` of the appointment.
+  - where multiple slots are being booked, the `start` SHALL be the start time of the earlier slot, and the `end` shall be the end time of the latest slot
 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.
+  - where multiple slots are being booked, they SHALL meet the conditions required to be booked together - see [Booking multiple adjacent slots](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots)
 - the `bookingOrganisation` extension referencing a `contained` `organization` resource within the appointment resource.
   - the contained organization resource SHALL represent the organization booking the appointment.
   - the contained organization resource SHALL conform to [CareConnect-GPC-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Organization-1) profile.